Skip to content

 Allow Terragrunt to store and retrieve Git repositories from a Content Addressable Storage (CAS) system.

-The CAS is used to speed up both catalog cloning and OpenTofu/Terraform source cloning by avoiding redundant downloads of Git repositories.
+The CAS is used to speed up catalog cloning, OpenTofu/Terraform source cloning, and stack generation by avoiding redundant downloads of Git repositories.
+When used with stacks, it also allows catalog authors to use relative paths in source attributes via the update_source_with_cas attribute.

 cas - How to provide feedback